STOR 113 Decision Models for Business and Economics (3)

 STOR 455 Statistical Methods I (3)

 Prerequisite: STOR 155 or equivalent.
 Some familiarity with matrix algebra recommended, but not required.
 Review of basic inference; two-sample comparisons; correlation; introduction to matrices; simple and multiple regression (including significance tests, diagnostics, variable selection); analysis of variance; use of statistical software.
 Fall, Spring, Summer.
-Sen, Xia.
+Sen, Cunningham.

 STOR 465 Simulation for Analytics (3)